By using Replypad, you agree to our Cookie Policy.

 When does a follower get notified on updates?

-2. Conversation details are updated.
+2. Ticket details are updated.

 How is a follower notified on updates?